danchoi/traderjoes-ipad/README.md

 Recipes on your iPad.
 It lets you navigate the content easily  using the iPad's native scrolling table views.

 This project is still under development.
-More features (e.g. bookmarks) are planned.
+More features are planned.
 If you're interested in helping, climb aboard.

+Planned features:

+* Bookmarks
+* Shopping List
+* User Reviews

 ## Screenshots